How to Clean Concrete Floors

 Concrete is often considered an outdoor material, suitable for driveways or garage floors.
 However, it can be decorative and is a good, low maintenance alternative for indoor flooring.
 As long as it is properly sealed, concrete is non-porous, making it resistant to stains and exceptionally easy to clean and maintain.

 Stained concrete floors should always be protected with a good floor sealer to help it resist water, dirt and stains.
 This top layer of protection not only prolongs the life of your floor, it can also enhance the color and add sheen.
-Non-toxic, water-based sealers are generally recommended for indoor use because they don't contain harmful fumes.
+Water-based sealers are generally recommended for indoor use.
 For further protection against stubborn stains and dirt, it is also recommended that you apply a mop down floor wax designed for sealed concrete floors.
 This helps preserve the floors and makes it much easier to buff out minor scratches and wear patterns.

 Due to the densification and polishing process, polished concrete floors are extremely durable.
 These are excellent in high foot traffic environments because of their superior scratch resistance.
 They are also generally easier to maintain than other types of decorative concrete floors because they don't require sealers or waxes.